markafitzgerald1/simulate-cribbage-games/README.md

   - reconsider not ignoring suit by default and not ignoring suit in simulation-based discard strategy; and
   - tally and optionally use a suitless pre-cut kept hand expected play points database during discard.
 - UI/UX improvements:
-  - improve user interface via which human players can play against implemented computer discard and play strategies; and
   - add support for --(pone|dealer)-(dealt|kept)-cards and --initial-play-actions lacking suit information.
 - Improve development speed and quality:
   - Increase confidence in implementation by adding further type hints (Python), type checking and unit tests.